jamie2210/CI_MS3_RR/TESTING.md

 - When attempting to create a profile with the 'required' removed the user is refused with the flash mesaage 'Invalid file format.
 Please use 'JPG', 'jpeg', 'PNG''
 - This is set to ensure the images that are uploaded are the correct format to ensure they display properly.
-- Below is the code I have tried to make the register fucntion aloow an empty image upload.
-I got to a point where the flahs message would not show if no image was present but instead of registering the account it reset the page.
+- Below is the code I have tried to make the register function allow an empty image upload.
+I got to a point where the flash message would not show if no image was present but instead of registering the account it reset the page.
 - With more time I'd like to look in to this further to make it work but for now as time is limited I will leave the image field as 'required'.

 ```Python (Register function)